erbanku/web-chaos-maker-extension/README.md

 - An urge to prank everyone
 - Complaints from people trying to read

-Use responsibly (or don't, we're not your boss)!

 ## 🎯 Best Places to Use

 - Boring meetings (share your screen with chaos enabled)